nikakvo/GKI_Kernel_SukiSU/README.md

 fastboot reboot
 ```

+`boot_ab` — not `boot` — writes the image to **both** A and B slots.
+This
+device is A/B, and flashing only the active slot leaves the other one on the
+stock kernel, which becomes a problem the moment an OTA switches slots.

-To try it without committing — this does not write anything, and a reboot
+To try it without committing — this writes nothing, and a reboot puts you
-puts you back on your old kernel:
+back on your old kernel:

 ```bash
 fastboot boot android13-5.15.211-2026-06-lto-full-r00-lts-boot.img